dreamcatcher-tech/network/Inbox/2024-11-27 1413 what is the dreamcatcher.md

 Then we ultimately want to get to be a decentralized computing platform.

+We seem to be a generic form of human in the loop, which is generalized, and can be applied to any kind of problem, with varying revenue share payments.
 ## Contribution AI
 takes in a git repo, and some usage info, then works out who made what contributions and how valuable they are ?